ianfmcn/Equinox-Alignment/README.md

 ./parsing.py can be run with the arguments [-m, -s, -d, -g, -e, -b]

 Note: file parsing to obtain reads from .fa/.fq files has not been fully implemented yet; running ./parsing.py will return alignment of a placeholder pair of sequences.

+The alignment code for BandedAlignment can be tested for single end alignment by running that py script directly.
+(It currently contains a placeholder main function to parse arguments.
 ```

 ## Credits